tale-lang/tale/README.md

 ... ... ...
 ```

-This feature is pretty useful when you have keyword form and you want to span it over several lines:
+This feature is pretty useful when you have a keyword form and you want to span it over several lines:
 ``` tale
 if: x > 0;
   then: (print: "Greater");